msa-em/nanocartography/05_discussion.md

 are minimized for a more accurate description, non-eucentric tilting of non-orthogonally oriented interfaces is not as drastic, which in turn allows for quicker data collection.
-Lastly, while tilt series of dislocations have been demonstrated in the literature (Liu and Robertson, 2011, Hata et al., 2020, Yamasaki et al., 2015), if the tilt map for any given crystal has been solved, tilt series directions for any plane can quickly be calculated.
+Lastly, while tilt series of dislocations have been demonstrated in the literature {cite:p}`liu2011three, hata2020electron, yamasaki2015visualization`, if the tilt map for any given crystal has been solved, tilt series directions for any plane can quickly be calculated.
 Instead of following the trace of the plane systematically, if the directions for the trace of the plane